Special K: Special K2O Protein Water

 Kellogg's Special K2O Protein Water was a beverage released in September 2006 by the Kellogg Company.
 It was produced in several flavors and has been marketed as a weight-control and weight-loss product.
 The product was re-launched in 2007 by the Kellogg Company.
 The product is no longer available.
 Special K2O Protein Water was available in several flavors, including Strawberry Kiwi, Lemon Twist, and Tropical Blend.
 Marketed as a low-calorie alternative protein drink, a 16-ounce bottle of K2O contains 5 grams of protein, 10% DV of calcium, and 50 calories.
 The product has also been marketed as a weight-loss product, and has been marketed as part of "The Special K Challenge" and "Feeling good never looked better" advertising campaigns.

 On August 15, 2007, Kellogg's re-launched Special K2O Protein Water with enhanced graphics and a new flavor, Mixed Berry.
 In addition to the 5 grams of protein, the product was formulated with 5 grams of soluble fiber, from polydextrose, and 20% DV each of vitamins B3 (Niacin), B6, and B12 while maintaining 50 calories.
 The product was also manufactured in a powdered form as a drink mix that is sold in packets, which is then added to water.
 The powdered product has 30 calories, 5 grams of fiber and 5 grams of protein per serving.
 The powdered mix has also been marketed as a weight-control product.

 Special K Protein Shakes

 Kellogg's produces Special K Protein Shakes.

 Controversies

 Canada

-Until mid-2014, Kellogg's used a special Special K formula that was different in Canada from that used in the U.S. With the June 2014 closure of Kellogg's London, Ontario plant, Canadians now eat Special K that is made in the U.S. This formulation was similar to the original Special K introduced in the US in 1955.
+Until mid-2014, Kellogg's used a special Special K formula that was different in Canada from that used in the U.S. This formulation was similar to the original Special K introduced in the US in 1955.
+With the June 2014 closure of Kellogg's London, Ontario, plant, Canadians now eat Special K that is made in the U.S.